Sapa Inca

 The Sapa Inca (from sapa inka; lit. 'the only emperor') was the monarch of the Inca Empire (Tawantinsuyu "the region of the four [provinces]"), as well as ruler of the earlier Kingdom of Cusco and the later Neo-Inca State at Vilcabamba.
 While the origins of the position are mythical and originate from the legendary foundation of the city of Cusco, it seems to have come into being historically around AD 1100.
-Although the Inca believed the Sapa Inca to be the son of Inti (the Sun god) and often referred to him as Inti churi "solar son" or Intip churin "son of the Sun", the position eventually became hereditary, with son succeeding father.
+Although the Inca believed the Sapa Inca to be the son of Inti (the sun god) and often referred to him as Inti churi "solar son" or Intip churin "son of the sun", the position eventually became hereditary, with son succeeding father.
 The principal wife of the Inca was known as the coya or quya.
-The Sapa Inca was at the top of the social hierarchy, and played a dominant role in the political and spiritual realm.
+The Sapa Inca was at the top of the social hierarchy and played a dominant role in the political and spiritual realm.

 Manco Capac, the first Inca monarch, adopted the title capac or qhapaq (roughly translated as "king").
 Inca Roca, the sixth Inca monarch, was evidently the first to bear the title sapa Inca ("emperor") officially.

 There were two known dynasties, led by the Hurin and Hanan moieties respectively.
 The latter was in power at the time of Spanish conquest.
 The last effective Sapa Inca of Inca Empire was Atahualpa, who was executed by Francisco Pizarro and his conquistadors in 1533, but several successors later claimed the title.

 Other terms for sapa Inca include apu ("lord"), qhapaq Inka ("mighty Inca") or simply sapa ("the only one").

 Choosing the Inca

 Chronicles identify the Inca as the highest ruler equivalent to European kings of the Middle Ages.
-However, the original access to that position was not linked to the inheritance of the eldest son, as is for a monarchy, but to the perceived selection of the gods by means of rigorous challenges, to which the physical and moral aptitudes of the pretender were tested.
+However, the original access to that position was not linked to the inheritance of the eldest son, as is for a monarchy, but to the perceived selection of the gods by means of rigorous challenges, to which the physical and moral aptitudes of the aspirant were tested.
 These trials were accompanied by a complex spiritual ritual through which the Sun god, Inti nominated the one who should assume the Inca position.
 Eventually, with the passage of time, Incas named their favorite son as co-governor with the intention of securing his succession, for example, Huiracocha Inca associated Inca Urco to the throne.
 The coya, or sapa Inca's primary wife, had significant influence upon making this decision of which son is apt to succeed his father.